aipmhub/chat-plugin-sdk/docs/guides/plugin-invoke.md

 ---
 title: Plugin Invoking Mechanism
-description: How to Trigger LobeChat Plugins through Function Call
+description: How to Trigger AiPMChat Plugins through Function Call
 group: Concepts
 order: 3
 ---

-# LobeChat Plugin Invoking Mechanism
+# AiPMChat Plugin Invoking Mechanism

-The LobeChat plugin system triggers plugins through the [Function Call mechanism](https://sspai.com/post/81986), enabling chatbots to interact with external APIs to enhance user experience.
+The AiPMChat plugin system triggers plugins through the [Function Call mechanism](https://sspai.com/post/81986), enabling chatbots to interact with external APIs to enhance user experience.
 The following is a detailed explanation of the plugin triggering process.

 ## Basic Principles of Function Call